evanwill/refine-with-grel/content/basics/1-intro.md

 #nav: Introduction
 ---

-To flexibly extend Refine's built in data exploration and transformation features, the system supports the use of *Expressions*{:.term} in a variety of contexts.
+To flexibly extend Refine's built in data exploration and transformation features, the system supports the use of [*Expressions*](https://openrefine.org/docs/manual/expressions){:.term .docs-link} in a variety of contexts.
 Unlike a spreadsheet formulas that are stored in a cell and update dynamically, Refine's expressions are applied as an operation (like a scripting language) iterating over the rows of the data and outputting a result.

 The most common use is when transforming the cells in a column or creating a new column: